 Khan was listed among TIME Magazine’s “100 Most Influential” People and The Huffington Post listed her among “Top Ten Women Faith leaders” and MORE Magazine described her as “a link between moderate Islam and the West.”
 She is the recipient of twenty awards and honors including the Eleanor Roosevelt Human Rights Award, Edinburgh Peace Award, Interfaith Center’s Award for Promoting Peace, Women’s E-News named her “21 women of the 21st century.”
 Glamour Magazine listed her among “7 Women You Must Follow on Twitter.”

-Born in Kashmir, Khan spent twenty-five years as an interior architect for various Fortune 500 companies before committing to full-time community service.
-Khan works in New York and resides in the tristate area with her husband.
+Born in Kashmir, she spent twenty-five years as an interior architect for various Fortune 500 companies.
+In 2005, she dedicated herself to full-time community service and building movements for positive change, both in the United States and around the globe.

 Muslims 'more fearful than anybody else' Executive Director of the Women's Islamic Initiative in Spirituality and Equality Daisy Khan reacts to Donald Trump's proposal of a database for Syrian refugees and how the lives of Muslim Americans has changed since the attacks in Paris.

 'Nothing Islamic' about ISIS, just 'psychopaths' Daisy Khan, director of a non-profit organization dedicated to equality and justice for Muslims, speaks with Christiane Amanpour.Source: CNN

 Islamic State: Tony Abbott's 'death cult' tag feeds terror group's propaganda machine, expert warns

 WISE's Jamila Afghani Is Educating Imams In Afghanistan On The Value Of Women In Islam (All Together Podcast)